performancecopilot/grafana-pcp/README.md

 * container support [1,2]
 * support for custom endpoint URL [1,2,3] and container [2] setting per query
 * support for repeated panels
-* sample dashboards for all datasources
+* sample dashboards for all data sources

 [1] PCP Redis
 [2] PCP Vector
 [3] PCP bpftrace

-# Datasources
+# Data Sources

 ## PCP Redis
-This datasource queries the fast, scalable time series capabilities provided by the pmseries(1) functionality.
+This data source queries the fast, scalable time series capabilities provided by the pmseries(1) functionality.
 It is intended to query **historical** data across **multiple hosts** and supports filtering based on labels.

 ## PCP Vector
-The PCP Vector datasource shows **live, on-host metrics** from the real-time pmwebapi(3) interfaces.
+The PCP Vector data source shows **live, on-host metrics** from the real-time pmwebapi(3) interfaces.
 It is intended for individual host, on-demand performance monitoring and includes container support.

 ## PCP bpftrace
-The PCP bpftrace datasource supports system introspection using bpftrace(8) scripts.
+The PCP bpftrace data source supports system introspection using bpftrace(8) scripts.
 It connects to the bpftrace PMDA and runs bpftrace scripts on the host.

 # Installation
-Download a release tarball from https://github.com/performancecopilot/grafana-pcp/releases, extract it to `/var/lib/grafana/plugins`, restart grafana, enable the Performance Co-Pilot plugin and setup the datasources.
+Download a release tarball from https://github.com/performancecopilot/grafana-pcp/releases, extract it to `/var/lib/grafana/plugins`, restart grafana, enable the Performance Co-Pilot plugin and setup the data sources.

 ```
 $ wget https://github.com/performancecopilot/grafana-pcp/archive/v1.0.3.tar.gz